hapax/hapax.github.io/assets/simple-physics.md

 The total amount of ocean surface is around 350$ million km$^2$.
-(You can calculate this from the radius of the earth $r_\oplus = 6300$ km mand the factoid that $70\%$ of the earth is covered by water.)
+(You can calculate this from the radius of the earth $r_\oplus = 6300$ km and the factoid that $70\%$ of the earth is covered by water.)
-It seems reasonable to guess that there is a different species for every 100 km$^2$ or so, and that a species of fish has on average
+It seems reasonable to guess that there is a different species for every 10 km$^2$ or so, and that a species of fish has on average
 $10^5$ members.
 This gives an estimate of